-9th Prize (1993, Research field: Ecology) Recipient Dr. Edward Osborne Wilson Professor and Curator in Entomology Museum of Comp Harvard University, USA Date of Birth: 10 June 1929 Nationality: USA Achievements recognized by the Award Dr. Wilson's studies on ants, taking ecological, bioged ioral approaches, have yielded a wealth of new know community structure, distribution, caste differenti- cation.
-His argument that understanding the socia requires a synthesis of ecology, ethology (the stu population genetics, and his advocacy of social greatly to the advancement of ecology and the biologi Please note that the affiliations of the recipients were current at the time of the award.
+9th Prize (1993, Research field: Ecology)

+Dr. Edward Osborne Wilson Professor and Curator in Entomology Museum of Com Harvard University, USA Date of Birth: 10 June 1929 Nationality: USA Dr. Wilson's studies on ants, taking ecological, biogeogr approaches, have yielded a wealth of new knowledge in su structure, distribution, caste differentiation, and argument that understanding the social behavior of anim of ecology, ethology (the study of behavior), and popul advocacy of social biology contributed greatly to the a and the biological sciences as a whole.